Available: Requestable

 Billy Wilder

-Wilder became a screenwriter while living in Berlin.
+Wilder was born in Sucha, Galicia, Austria-Hungary.
+In 1916, he moved to Vienna, where he worked as a journalist instead of attending university.
+Wilder's career as a screenwriter started in Berlin, where he relocated in his early adulthood.
 The rise of the Nazi Party and antisemitism in Germany saw him move to Paris.
-He then moved to Hollywood in 1934, and had a major hit when he, Charles Brackett and Walter Reisch wrote the screenplay for the Academy Award-nominated film ''Ninotchka'' (1939).
-Wilder established his directorial reputation and received his first nomination for the Academy Award for Best Director with the film noir ''Double Indemnity'' (1944), based on the novel by James M Cain with a screenplay by Wilder and Raymond Chandler.
+Wilder moved to Hollywood in 1934, and had a major hit when he, Charles Brackett, and Walter Reisch wrote the screenplay for the Academy Award-nominated film ''Ninotchka'' (1939).
+He established his directorial reputation and received his first nomination for the Academy Award for Best Director with ''Double Indemnity'' (1944), a film noir based on James M. Cain's novel of the same name, with a screenplay by him and Raymond Chandler.
 Wilder won the Best Director and Best Screenplay Academy Awards for ''The Lost Weekend'' (1945), which also won the Academy Award for Best Picture.

-Wilder received various honors for his distinguished career including the AFI Life Achievement Award in 1986, the Kennedy Center Honors in 1990, the National Medal of Arts in 1993 and the BAFTA Fellowship Award in 1995.
-He also received the Directors Guild of America's Lifetime Achievement Award, the Laurel Award for Screenwriting Achievement and the Producers Guild of America's Lifetime Achievement Award.
-Seven of his films are preserved in the United States National Film Registry of the Library of Congress as being "culturally, historically or aesthetically significant".
+Wilder received various honors over his career, including the AFI Life Achievement Award in 1986, the Kennedy Center Honors in 1990, the National Medal of Arts in 1993, and the BAFTA Fellowship Award in 1995.
+He also received the Directors Guild of America's Lifetime Achievement Award, the Laurel Award for Screenwriting Achievement, and the Producers Guild of America's Lifetime Achievement Award.
+Seven of Wilder's films are preserved in the United States National Film Registry of the Library of Congress as being "culturally, historically, or aesthetically significant".
 Provided by Wikipedia

 Showing 1 - 14 results of 14 for search 'Wilder, Billy, 1906-2002' Narrow Search